TrianguLang: Geometry-Aware Semantic Consensus for Pose-Free 3D Localization: Introduction

-Visual geometric models (VGMs) \cite{da3, pi3, dust3r, VGGT} go further, producing scene reconstructions from unposed RGB images in an end-to-end process.
-Nevertheless, these models too lack scene-level semantic awareness and do not support language-guided segmentation or 3D localization.
+Visual geometry models (VGMs) \cite{da3, pi3, dust3r, VGGT} take a step beyond traditional NeRFs and 3DGS, demonstrating that scene reconstructions can be produced from unposed RGB images in an end-to-end process.
+Nevertheless, these models, too, lack intrinsic scene awareness, presenting the opportunity for a new framework capable of handling both semantic understanding and 3D localization without per-scene optimization.

 Bridging these two fields, we propose \textbf{TrianguLang}, a language-guided multi-view segmentation and 3D localization framework.
-We blend semantic knowledge from SAM3~\cite{sam3} with geometric priors from DA3~\cite{da3} through our Geometry-Aware Semantic Attention (GASA) decoder, which uses world-space positional encoding and geometric attention biasing to achieve cross-view consistency without explicit correspondence supervision or temporal smoothing.
+We blend semantic knowledge from SAM3~\cite{sam3} with geometric priors from DA3~\cite{da3} through our novel \textbf{Geometry-Aware Semantic Attention (GASA)} decoder, which uses world-space positional encoding and geometric attention biasing to achieve cross-view consistency without explicit correspondence supervision.

 Our contributions include: \begin{enumerate}[nosep,leftmargin=*] \item \textbf{GASA (Geometry-Aware Semantic Attention)}: A novel attention mechanism that combines semantic similarity with geometric constraints from monocular depth, enabling pose-free cross-view consistency without explicit correspondence supervision.